Letztes Update: 20. Januar 2025

 Antwort der Redaktion

-RPM is a powerful package management system used by CentOS and other Linux distributions like Red Hat Enterprise Linux (RHEL) and Fedora.
-It allows you to install, update, and remove software packages.
-RPM packages are files with a .rpm extension, containing the software and metadata needed for installation.
+RPM stands for Red Hat Package Manager, a powerful package management system used by CentOS and other Red Hat-based distributions.
+It allows you to install, update, and remove software packages on your system.
+RPM packages are files with an .rpm extension, containing the software and metadata needed for installation.

-rpm -ivh package-name.rpm
+rpm -ivh package.rpm

-yum install package-name
+yum install package

 Last updated 3 mins ago